-Do you ever notice that most retail shops changed their decoration to that of Chinese New Year theme on the Christmas Day?
+Do you ever notice that most retail shops changed their decoration to that of the Chinese New Year theme on Christmas Day?
 We are going to say goodbye to the year 2018 and usher in 2019 in barely a week’s time!

 Is strange, is it peculiar to me only that Dec 31 feels so different from 1 Jan?
 It is less than 24 hours apart!
-In the month of December, I have a strong compulsion to answer one important question, which is ‘What had I done for the whole year?’
+In December, I have a strong compulsion to answer one important question, which is ‘What had I done for the whole year?’
 If I don’t do this quickly in the last week of December, I will be swamped by activities in the coming new year and I would have no time to look back!

 - Family – Have I spent enough time with them and put them first?

 - Health – Is my exercise regime on target?
 How am I doing in my physical and mental health?

 - Social – Have I proactively kept in touch with my friends and maintain the relationship?

 - Self-development – Have I become a better person?
 What are the areas of growth and development achieved?

 - Community giveback – What are the contributions for the year I had made?

 - Business/Career development – What are the key milestones that I had accomplished?